anjjunsu/nvim/README.md

 4. Run `alias vim=nvim`
 5. Git clone this repo to `$XDG_CONFIG_HOME/`
     > Note: If $XDG_CONFIG_HOME is either not set or empty, a default equal to $HOME/.config should be used
+6. Run `:PackerSync`

+> TODO: Packer is not maintained anymore.
+Find alternative
+>
 ## Usage

 ### File browser